-Thus, through the process of solving a problem, See Ling discovered something beautiful: silk.
+Thus, through the process of solving a problem, Xi Ling Shi discovered something beautiful: silk.

 Likewise, when Dennis and I began to deal with some difficulties in our relationship early in our marriage, we discovered the beauty of acceptance.
 A couple of things—our differences and our personal insecurities—were eating away at the joy of our relationship, much like those little worms had eaten away at the mulberry leaves.

 Discovering our differences

 The old adage that "opposites attract" was really true for us.
 We were very different in many, many ways.
 For instance, Dennis was impulsive.
 He'd get an idea and, man, he'd be gone.
 I, on the other hand, tend to be very disciplined.
 I like to think things through and evaluate what we're going to do before we act.
 Often, during our first year of marriage, I found myself being left in Dennis's dust.

 We also discovered other differences.
 Dennis was expressive; I tended to be quiet and cautious about what I said.
 Dennis wanted to spend money on fishing; I wanted to spend money on furniture.

 In addition, both of us lacked self-confidence in certain settings.
 I was not good at meeting people at large social gatherings and tended to cling to Dennis.
 And he had some weaknesses that his boss pointed out to us one day during lunch.
 When I heard that, I remember thinking, Now what am I going to do with this information about my husband?

 Like Huang Ti, we began to realize that we had a problem, and we knew we needed to find a solution if we wanted our marriage to be secure and happy.